masoudr/embedded-linux-image-builder/README.md

 * Build Bootloader (u-boot) from the source.
 * Can be combined with any Linux distro filesystem.
 * Create image file (.img) as output file for easy writing to SD card.
-* High speed build with help of using Linaro toolchain and Docker engine.
+* High-speed build with help of using Linaro toolchain and Docker engine.
 * Can be used with any Embedded Linux system with little configuration change.

 ## Requirements